Curriculum & Foundations (C&F)

-We offer an endorsement program for licensure as a gifted intervention specialist as well as a Curriculum and Foundations Master's degree with an emphasis on gifted education that includes the license.
+We offer an endorsement program for licensure as a gifted intervention specialist as well as a Master's degree in Curriculum and Instruction with an emphasis on gifted education that includes the endorsement.
 Our two basic introductory courses EGT 512 (exploring the nature and needs of gifted students) and EGT513 (curriculum, instruction and assessment for gifted and talented students) will be of value and useful to any educator since most gifted students spend most of their time in general education classrooms.
-Counselors as well as administrators (either at the building or the central office level) will find these courses useful professional development or as electives in other graduate programs.
+Counselors as well as administrators (either at the building or the central office level) will find these courses useful for professional development or as electives in other graduate programs.

 The Gifted Education program at Cleveland State University provides program completers with an endorsement as an intervention specialist.
-Teachers enrolled in the program learn to:
+Teachers enrolled in the program learn to do the following:

 - meet the needs of gifted learners in a variety of classroom and school settings

 - understand and communicate the special talents of their students to other educators, parents, and community